 Possible employers include:

-Entry is very competitive for jobs in all of these sectors, so you will need determination and persistence to get into many careers.
-Short term contracts and freelance work are common, except in marketing and printing.
+If you want to enter work in any of these sectors, entry is very competitive so you will need determination and persistence to get into many careers.
+With the exception of marketing and printing, short term contracts and freelance work are common.

-In the world of journalism, despite the increasing preference for online and media content, the most recent figures suggest that this profession is not in decline.
-In 2019 there were 80,200 journalists working in the UK, an increase from 60,000 in 2014.
-And, aside from journalists, the popularity of online digital content keeps opportunities open for other roles in publishing, such as web content creation, web copywriting and content management.
+The world of journalism encompasses both print and online media content.
+According to NOMIS, in 2022 there were 52,700 people working in the UK as newspaper and periodical journalists and reporters.
+Of those, 2,800 were working in Scotland.
+The popularity of online digital content keeps opportunities open for other roles in publishing, such as web content creation, web copywriting and content management.